 Why is the Government establishing an Office of Religious Freedom?

-The Office, announced by Prime Minister Harper on February 19, 2013 is dedicated to promoting freedom of religion or belief as a key Canadian foreign policy priority.
+The Office, announced by the Government of Canada on February 19, 2013, is dedicated to promoting freedom of religion or belief as a key Canadian foreign policy priority.

 The Office is an important component of the Canadian government's efforts to advance human rights, including freedom of religion, around the world.
 It will advocate on behalf of religious minorities under threat, oppose religious hatred, and promote Canadian values of pluralism and tolerance.